 It also makes for some strange self awareness, and that is what this post is about.

-EDIT: I originally posted this in 2013, and we were married in 2015!
-The date I’m writing this is April 2019, and I’ve continued to learn lessons.
+And now I’m updating this in 2022, and I’ve continued to learn lessons.
 Look for updates on this post <3

 Dating Someone Older: 3 Things You’ll Notice